 First Year in the Program

-Clinical Focus.
-First year trainees in the Clinical Focus track will also work at a community-based placement.
+Community-Based Placement.
+All students will also work two days per week at a community-based placement.
 This is most often at a non-profit agency that serves youth.
 Each student receives two hours of group supervision (in a group with 3 to 5 other clinical graduate students) as part of this experience.
 This group supervision is provided by a licensed supervisor.